zjiekai/ethereum-org-website/src/content/glossary/index.md

 ## A {#section-a}

+### some cool new term

+Aleksey things this is cool

 ### account {#account}

 An object containing an [address](#address), balance, [nonce](#nonce), and optional storage and code.
 An account can be a [contract account](#contract-account) or an [externally owned account (EOA)](#eoa).